Mohammad913Ab/TodoApi/README.md

 | GET    | /api/tasks/{id}/      | Retrieve a task         |
 | PUT    | /api/tasks/{id}/      | Update a task           |
 | DELETE | /api/tasks/{id}/      | Delete a task           |

----

-## 🧑‍💻 Author

-Made with ❤️ by [Your Name]

----

-## 📄 License

-This project is licensed under the MIT License.